dakenny5241/Text-Editor-kenny/README.md

 ## Deployment
 1. Build the application: `npm run build`
-2. Deploy to Heroku: `git push heroku master`
+2. Deploy to Heroku: `git push heroku main`

 ## License
 This project is licensed under the MIT License.